Rutuparna Rout • December 17, 2025

 8. Number of suppliers

-Since your company is monitoring multiple vendors, you’ll need to track them in one place and check their rates often.
-If you have fewer suppliers, it increases your risk if multiple fail to deliver, and if you have too many, it’d be difficult to get good discounts.
+Since your company monitors multiple vendors, you’ll need to track them in one place and check their rates regularly.
+If you have fewer suppliers, you’re more at risk if multiple fail to deliver, and if you have too many, it isn’t easy to get good discounts.

 9. Emergency order ratio

 This metric shows you the number of purchases made outside the official process.
-This shouldn’t usually happen as maverick spending causes a huge strain on costs.
+This shouldn’t usually happen, as maverick spending significantly strains costs.
 So, if your numbers are low, that means your planning game is top-notch.

 10. Your total procurement value